-The Union and the Employer agree that employees covered by this Agreement may also hold other positions with the Employer, which are subject to different collective bargaining agreements with different bargaining representatives (i.e. - unions) subject to terms and conditions set forth in the dual classification process side-letter agreed to by the Parties.
+The Union and the Employer agree that employees covered by this Agreement may also hold other positions with the Employer, which are subject to different collective bargaining agreements with different bargaining representatives (i.e. - unions) subject to terms and conditions set forth in the Dual Classification Sideletter executed in 2009 and updated in 2011 by the Employer and IATSE Local B-192, AGVA, LiUNA Local 724, and IBEW Local 40.